 It's all going up: electricity, diesel, vegetables, the Internet, hotels, flights, and now, interest rates.

-The European Central Bank (ECB) became one of the latest institutions to shift monetary policy, closing a long chapter of negative rates dating back to the worst years of the EU's sovereign debt crisis.
+The European Central Bank (ECB) has bumped rates three times in four months, putting an abrupt end to a long chapter of negative rates dating back to the worst years of the EU's sovereign debt crisis

 But what exactly is the rationale behind this move?

 Central banks are public institutions of a unique nature: they are independent, non-commercial entities tasked with managing the currency of a country or, in the case of the ECB, a group of countries.

 They have exclusive powers to issue banknotes and coins, control foreign reserves, act as emergency lenders and guarantee the good health of the financial system.

 A central bank's prime mission is to ensure price stability.
 This means they need to control both inflation – when prices go up – and deflation – when prices go down.